geomagpy/MARTAS/README.md

 also be used for many other sensor networks focusing on timeseries measurements from locally fixed instruments.
 MARTAS is freely available under GNUv3 license.
 When using MARTAS please cite the software package.

-Developers: R. Leonhardt, R. Mandl, R. Bailey, V. Haberle (GeoSphere Austria)
+Developers: R. Leonhardt, R. Mandl, R. Bailey, P. Arneitz, V. Haberle, N. Kompein (GeoSphere Austria)

 ### Table of Contents